appcues/appcues-android-sdk/README.md

 ### Installation

 Add the Appcues Android SDK dependency to your application.
 There are options for a standard installation, or for usage through a Segment plugin.
+An installation [tutorial video](https://appcues.wistia.com/medias/g6l6u32cjh) is also available for reference.

 #### Standard Installation